pippim/pippim.github.io/stack.md

 The remaining total lines apply only to posts that qualify for saving as a Jekyll blog post.

-If you want to change the totals layout it is found in the code below:
+If you want to change the totals' layout, it is found in the code below:

 {% include copyHeader.html %}
 ``` python